kappa-db/multifeed-storage/README.md

-Create a "remote" hypercore `feed` from a hex string or buffer `key`, `opts` (passed to hypercore's constructor), and an optional `cb(err, feed)` called after feed metadata has been written to internal storage.
+Create a "remote" hypercore `feed` from a hex string or buffer `key`, `opts` (passed to hypercore's constructor), and an optional `cb(err, feed)` called after feed metadata has been written to internal storage and the feed is ready.

 "Remote" hypercores are feeds where the secret key is not stored locally and the local machine may not append messages.
 Use this method to sync a feed created on